JoyPP/multicycle-CPU-on-ModelSim/README.md

 # multicycle-CPU-on-ModelSim
 a multicycle CPU done on ModelSim
+the CPU is multicycle and programmed in Verilog

 Design Description: